musictheory/NilScript/README.md

 Instance variable        | `_theIvar` | `$oj_i_TheClass__theIvar`
 Method                   | `-doSomethingWithFoo:bar:baz:` | `$oj_f_doSomethingWithFoo_bar_baz_`

-Since these identifiers can be quite long (and aid in competitor's reverse-engineering efforts), oj features a code minifier/compressor/obfuscator called the squeezer.
+Since these identifiers can be quite long (and aid in competitor's reverse-engineering efforts), NilScript features a code minifier/compressor/obfuscator called the squeezer.

 When the `--squeeze` option is passed to the compiler, each `$oj_…` identifier is replaced with a shortened "squeezed" version (prefixed with `$oj$…`).
 For example, all occurrences of `$oj_c_Foo` might be replaced with `$oj$a`, all occurrences of `$oj_f_initWithFoo_` with `$oj$b`, etc.  `@global`s are also replaced in this manner.